stackdown/simdown/README.md

 ## Why SimDown?

-Testing applciations that work with AWS API's is difficult.
+Testing applciations that work with AWS API's can be difficult.
 Fortunately all AWS SDK's are built with an option to send requests to a custom endpoint.
 SimDown launches a series of http servers that simulate AWS services, and can interact with eachother to properly simulate a real production system.
 In the background, we keep track of AWS state using leveldb, which allows us a lot of flexible storage options.

 #### Highlights